-

 No, because any provider you contact would not be able to see and detect the number if it was already taken.

 As a result, the most important step is to see if the phone number has already been taken.
-You can also do this by dialing or contacting the phone number to see whether it rings.
+You can also do this by dialing or contacting the phone numbers to see whether it rings.
 If the phone rings, the number has been assigned to someone else.

 Conclusion:

-Whether you’re wondering how to get a phone number back after it’s been deactivated, make sure you know the exact day it was halted, and then try contacting that number to see if it’s already been claimed by another user.
+Whether you’re wondering how to get a new phone number back after it’s been deactivated, make sure you know the exact day it was halted, and then try contacting that number to see if it’s already been claimed by another user.
 Then contact your service provider and ask for it to be reactivated.

 Because it doesn’t apply to a single provider, understanding the procedure of getting it back is critical.
 You can use it with any provider you have done business with previously.